p/vcproj2cmake/README.txt

   - also, OpenTF hasn't seen a commit since 2008
 - does not support sub modules (as supported by git, SVN, CVS etc.)
   Rather, one is expected to do
-  wild
+  (potentially sufficiently wild
+  if one isn't cautious enough)
-  branching between various Team Projects.
+  branching between various Team Projects
+  (with the ensuing risk of introducing full-circle criss-cross branching).
-  For strongly upstream-based mix-and-match bundling-type project organisation (AFAICT The Way It Should Be), this sounds like h*ll.
+  For strongly upstream-based mix-and-match bundling-type project organisation (AFAICT The Way It Should Be), this sounds like h*ll (at least unless applying sufficiently strict discipline).
   Sub modules are an important way to divide-and-conquer, as mentioned by http://git.661346.n2.nabble.com/Git-performance-results-on-a-large-repository-td7250867.html
 - no disconnected SCM operation (server connection required;
   server is managing client state on server side
-  [and BTW their solution of working "disconnected" is annoyingly cumbersome at both disconnecting *and* reconnecting ops])
+  [and BTW their solution of working "disconnected" is annoyingly cumbersome at both disconnecting *and* reconnecting ops - it is claimed to be much improved in sufficiently new TFS versions though])
 - installation is a veritable PITA (e.g. due to multi-server setup for perfect spreading of Microsoft infrastructure lockin)
 - astonishing stability issues
   - a work item tracking exception occurring in server layers that was caused by one client will cause (TFS2008):
-    a) the server to not handle the NullPtrException in a benign way (no client input whatsoever should ever cause a server to croak, ideally ["INPUT VALIDATION"])
+    a) the server to not handle the NullPtrException in a benign way i.e., to crash, hard
+       (no client input whatsoever should ever cause a server to croak, ideally ["INPUT VALIDATION"])
     b) several *other*, *unrelated* VS clients
-       which happen to have ongoing TFS transmissions to be affected by this single-client server session failure (WTH?)
+       which happen to have ongoing TFS transmissions to be affected by this server session failure caused by single-client (WTH?)
+    c) those other clients to *not* handle *this* *rippling* failure in a benign way
+       (final failure
-    c) those other clients to *not* handle this failure in a benign way (final failure due to simply locking up as an entirely inadequate "handling" of this problem that originated on the side of the server) --> whoa, triple FAIL!!
+       due to simply locking up
+       as an entirely inadequate "handling" of this problem that originated on the side of the server)
+    --> whoa, triple FAIL!!
 This behaviour is surely being acerbated by the fact that TFS is a centralized (non-disconnected operation) lock-in type infrastructure